Are you looking for inspiration to create a truly engaging and interactive touchscreen technology experience for your customers or visitors?

 Last but certainly not least, this beautiful Interactive Magnetic Field Theatre is an art installation that’s really out of this world!

-Actually based on three separate ‘worlds’ – Space, Earth and Electrons – this digital interactive installation reacts to the way you move around freely within the art space, building up a visual display demonstrating the various forces of magnetism that are usually invisible to the naked eye.
+Actually based on three separate ‘worlds’ – Space, Earth and Electrons – this digital interactive installation uses a touch screen for user interaction, allowing visitors to engage directly with the display.
+The system detects each touch event, which immediately influences the visual display by altering the representation of magnetic forces in real time.
+In some modes, ultrasonic waves are used within the detection system to accurately register touch input, ensuring precise interaction even in complex scenarios.
+The installation reacts to the way you move around freely within the art space, building up a visual display demonstrating the various forces of magnetism that are usually invisible to the naked eye.

-The artwork is rendered in real-time – no pre-recorded animations – and changes depending on your position and behavior within the space.
+The artwork is rendered in real-time – no pre-recorded animations – and changes depending on your position, behavior, and touch events within the space.
 That’s what makes this installation so special – the artwork you create just by being there is completely unique, and no-one else will have exactly the same experience as you have (as it can never be replicated).

-There’s also a Spintronics mode where you can direct and rotate electrons to see how they react (they may be fast or slow depending on the direction).
+There’s also a Spintronics mode where you can direct and rotate electrons using the touch screen to see how they react (they may be fast or slow depending on the direction).

 Again, something we could easily spend hours taking in.